cosmos/ibc/spec/ics-003-connection-semantics/README.md

 }
 ```

-#### Freezing by Equivocation
+#### Freezing by Misbehaviour

-The equivocation detection subprotocol is defined in [ICS 2](../ics-002-consensus-verification).
-If a client is frozen by equivocation, all associated connections are immediately frozen as well.
+The misbehaviour detection subprotocol is defined in [ICS 2](../ics-002-consensus-verification).
+If a client is frozen by misbehaviour, all associated connections are immediately frozen as well.

-Implementing chains may want to allow applications to register handlers to take action upon discovery of an equivocation.
+Implementing chains may want to allow applications to register handlers to take action upon discovery of misbehaviour.
 Further discussion is deferred to ICS 12.

 #### Querying